opiuman/another-diff-doc/TT_PRIVACY.md

 # Privacy Policy for Tidy Tabs

-**Effective Date:** December 27, 2024
+**Effective Date:** December 27, 2025

 **Developer:** Wilson

 ## Introduction

-Tidy Tabs ("the Extension") is a Chrome browser extension that automatically organizes your browser tabs into color-coded groups by domain, category, or custom rules.
+Tidy Tabs is a Chrome browser extension that automatically organizes your browser tabs into color-coded groups by domain, category, or custom rules.
 This privacy policy explains how the Extension handles data.

 ## Data Collection and Usage